 Smartwatches are fast becoming more popular than fitness trackers, thanks to the Apple Watch.
-You don't have to be an iPhone user to wear one, because there are a slew of high-end Android Wear devices to choose from.
-But if you're not sure you'd get much use from a smartwatch, all of those options seem like a pretty steep investment.
-For example, the new Apple Watch 3 with cellular costs $399, and that's before you tack on $10 extra a month for the connectivity.
+But you don't have to be an iPhone user to wear one, because there are a slew of Wear OS (formerly Android Wear) watches to choose from.
+Wear OS watches, in our experience, aren't all that great — and they still cost more than $100.

-We found a plethora of smartwatches from a squadron of obscure Chinese vendors on Amazon, most of which cost less than $40.
-We tested eight of them to see if any were worthy of your wrist.
+We found a plethora of smartwatches from a squadron of obscure Chinese vendors on Amazon, most of which cost less than $50.
+We tested several of them to see if any were worthy of your wrist.
 Spoiler alert: Most cheap smartwatches are pretty terrible.
 You need to spend more than $80 on a reliable, stylish smartwatch with all the apps and fitness-tracking features you've come to expect.
 But if you want to take a smartwatch for a test run without shelling out hundreds of dollars, we picked a few budget watches that might be worth a look.

 MORE: Best Smartwatches

 Many of the smartwatches we tested were rectangular, with control buttons at the bottom or side, with software and Bluetooth connections that are similar to those for iOS and Android.
 The clone watches let you install a GSM micro-SIM card and/or a microSD card for enhanced functionality.
 Their built-in, somewhat unpolished software functions similarly across all the models, with a few slight interface variations.
 These watches work more or less as advertised, and despite their bulky, generally cheesy look and feel, they may have everything you need, especially if you have a beefy wrist.

 My biggest complaint was unreliability.
 After I turned off the watches, it was an extremely finicky process to start many of them back up.